Striving for Greatness

 After she came forward, Nike updated its maternity policies to safeguard athletes’ pay for 18 months surrounding childbirth.
 But society needs to protect all of its mothers.
 We need to ensure they have equitable access to safe and respectful care throughout pregnancy, childbirth and postpartum to not only survive but thrive in motherhood.
 Thank you for using your voice to advance maternity rights, Allyson.

 Speaker Spotlight: Allyson Felix

 Having stepped on the world stage as a passionate 18 year old in her first Olympic Games, ALLYSON FELIX has redefined athletics as she continues to cement her iconic status on and off the track.
 Allyson never expected that when she finally tried out for her high school track team she would discover her passion, but she did and has never looked back — amassing an incredible 13 global titles, 10 United States Championships, 9 Olympic Medals, and a World Record.
 She is the fastest high school 200 meter runner in history, has the most World Championship titles in United States history, and delivered the fastest 400m relay split in World Championship history.
-Her accomplishments solidify her as one of the greatest female athletes the world has seen and has garnered attention from the top media publications in the world, including features in Vogue, Glamour, Essence, Self, O Magazine, Sports Illustrated, and Elle.
+Her accomplishments solidify her as one of the greatest female athletes the world has seen and has garnered attention from the top media publications in the world, including features in Vogue, Glamour, Essence, Self, O Magazine, Sports Illustrated, Elle, honored by TIME as one of the Most Influential People of the year.
 An empowering and inspiring speaker, Allyson motivates audiences to pursue their goals no matter the obstacles.

 Having stepped on the world stage as a passionate 18 year old in her first Olympic Games, Allyson Felix, has redefined athletics as she continues to cement her iconic status on and off the track.